 I'm already am an advanced meditator, can I skip the first class?

-Sorry, but no. We won't be using the techniques you have nor the application of the techniques either, and therefore missing any class is not recommended.
+Sorry, but no. We won't be using the techniques you have nor the application of the techniques, and therefore missing any class is not recommended.

 However, do bring your passion for meditation and wanting to know the larger aspect of yourself!
-That is very useful.
+Passion is passion and is very useful.